IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 This documentation is for the UID2 SDK for Android version 1.2.0 and later.

 For information about specific release versions, see [https://github.com/IABTechLab/uid2-android-sdk/releases](https://github.com/IABTechLab/uid2-android-sdk/releases).

-## Features

-The UID2 SDK for Android is designed to manage UID2 identity on behalf of Android apps.
-It enables UID2 identity to be persisted across app lifecycles by securely storing the identity on a device via platform-native encryption tools.

-By default, the SDK automatically refreshes UID2 identity based on expiration dates.
-However, you can disable this to allow implementing apps to manage the UID2 identity lifecycle manually.

 ## GitHub Repository/Binary